surbhi2306/Call.api.react/README.md

-In this mini reactjs project, we are calling the users by using api.
+In this reactjs project, we are calling the users by using api.